MitchBradley/PulseCounter/README.md

 Use esptool to install it on an ESP32 with a command like:

 ```
-python esptool.py --chip esp32  --baud 460800 --before default_reset --after hard_reset write_flash -z --flash_size 4MB 0x1000 bootloader.bin 0x8000 partitions.bin 0x10000 firmware.bin
+python esptool.py --baud 460800 --before default_reset --after hard_reset write_flash -z --flash_size 4MB 0x1000 bootloader.bin 0x8000 partitions.bin 0x10000 firmware.bin
 ```

-You might need to add extra arguments like `--port COM5` or `--chip esp23` or `--flash_mode dio` depending on your system and ESP32 device.
+You might need to add extra arguments like `--port COM5` or `--chip esp32` or `--flash_mode dio` depending on your system and ESP32 device.
 If you have installation problems, look for esptool help on the Internet.

 ## Usage